-When you visit a restaurant, cafe or takeaway, you may see an Eat Safe star rating of 3, 4 or 5 displayed.
+When you visit a food business, you will see an Eat Safe star rating of 0, 2, 3, 4 or 5 displayed.
 This rating reflects the premises' food safety and hygiene standards and not the quality of the food.

-Businesses are inspected anywhere between every six months to five years, depending on their level of risk and compliance.
+Businesses are inspected anywhere between every six months to three years, depending on their level of risk and compliance.

 Every registered food business in Jersey gets a food safety audit and star rating, based on compliance with the Jersey Food Law and the Food Standards Agency (FSA) Food Safety Code of Practice.